mushroomhostage/RealisticChat/README.md

 To reach someone further away, you can **yell**.
 For example: "*help!*" adds 10 m.
 Multiple exclamation marks will make you yell louder: "*help!!!!*" adds 500 m.
 Yelling will also make garbled messages clearer.
-However, yelling comes at the cost of decreasing your hunger level!
+However, yelling comes at the cost of decreasing your food level!

 If you want to talk to people very close by but hide your chat from others further away, you can decrease your chat range by **whispering**, for example: "*(lets go)*".
 Only players within 10 m will be able to hear your whispering, and only those within 5 m will be able to hear you clearly.

+## Advanced Usage

 To further increase your chat range, speak while holding a **megaphone** (diamond).
 This will double your range, and can be used in conjunction with yelling.
 Players hearing messages from megaphones